brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 title: Notes on Receive Audio Level Calibration
 ---

-This article is all about determining the magnitude of the digital values that an AllStar node sends to the network.
+This article is all about understanding the magnitude of the digital voice samples that an AllStar node sends to the network.
+These are not suggestions on how to tune your station.

 The ASL system provides a tuning utility that helps you to adjust the input (receive) audio level that is being passed into the network from your station.
 This adjustment